medusajs/medusa/www/apps/docs/content/admin/onboarding.md

 ### Install Medusa React

-[Medusa React](../medusa-react/overview) is a React library that facilitates using Medusa’s endpoints within your React application.
-It also provides the utility to register and use custom endpoints.
+[Medusa React](../medusa-react/overview) is a React library that facilitates using Medusa’s API Routes within your React application.
+It also provides the utility to register and use custom API Routes.

 To install Medusa React and its required dependencies, run the following command in the root directory of the Medusa backend: